mtzfactory/nango/Readme.md

 ## 🚀 Quickstart

-Follow our [Quickstart guide](https://docs.nango.dev/quickstart) to **build a Slack integration is 30 seconds**!
+Follow our [Quickstart guide](https://docs.nango.dev/quickstart/node) to **build a Slack integration for scratch**!

-With Nango, your integration code will look like this (nodeJS example, Nango also works with Python, PHP, Ruby, Java etc.):
+With Nango, your integration code will look like this:

 ```ts
 import { Nango } from '@nangohq/node-client';